salesforce/runway-browser/README.md

 dependencies into a single JavaScript file using [webpack](https://webpack.github.io/).
 (This is a big gotcha if you're changing the internal code, where you forget this step.
-Use `./node_modules/.bin/webpack --watch` for that.)
+Use `./node_modules/.bin/webpack --watch` for that or `webpack-dev-server`.)

-Set up a web server to serve the top-level directory.
+Set up a web server to serve the `dist/` directory.
 For example:

     npm install -g nws
-    nws -o
+    nws -d dist -o

-The `-o` will open `index.html` in a web browser as served through that web server.
+The `-o` will open `dist/index.html` in a web browser as served through that web server.
 The first thing that'll do is pull down a model and view file for the default model, presently the Too Many Bananas model.
 By design, the model and view files aren't compiled into `bundle.js` with webpack and aren't processed by the web server at all.

-You should see the banana visualization come up and you can interact with it according to the rules of the model.
-To see other models, host them underneath the `examples/` directory of the runway-compiler repo, then pass a `?model=path/to/model`, stripping off the `.model` and `.jsx` extensions.
+You should see a very basic counter model come up.

+To see other models, symlink them underneath the `dist/models/` directory, then pass a `?model=path/to/model`, stripping off the `.model` and `.js` extensions.
 For example, navigating to
 <http://localhost:3030/?model=elevators/elevators> will load
-`node_modules/runway-compiler/examples/elevators/elevators.model` and
+`dist/models/elevators/elevators.model` and
-`node_modules/runway-compiler/examples/elevators/elevators.jsx`.
+`dist/models/elevators/elevators.js(x)`.

 Writing a View